JOIN A SECRET ITALY

 A highlight of the festival is the "Beauty in Diversity" exhibition, where local artists display their works that challenge societal norms and redefine conventional standards of beauty.
 From avant-garde sculptures to thought-provoking paintings, the exhibition encourages contemplation on the subjective nature of beauty and the importance of embracing diversity.

-The Festa dei Brutti isn't just a local event; it has gained recognition beyond Piobicco, drawing visitors from around the world who seek to experience a festival that celebrates authenticity and challenges the notion of conventional beauty.
+The Festa dei Brutti isn't just a local event; it has gained recognition beyond Piobbico, drawing visitors from around the world who seek to experience a festival that celebrates authenticity and challenges the notion of conventional beauty.
+This is becoming a global movement and interested candidates are welcome to apply.
+More than 35,000 people are now members.

-The club has global ambitions and the aim is for every town and country to have a club, so, break free of your chains and start it up in your town!!
+The club has global ambitions and the aim is for every town and country to have a club, so break free of your chains and start it up in your town!!

 Our favorite places to stay in Le Marche are these...